Get Started

 Step 2: Create shipping class

 Then, you must create shipping classes for your zones.
-For that, navigate to the WooCommerce> Settings> Shipping> Classes
+To do that, navigate to WooCommerce> Settings> Shipping> Classes

 And then click on the “Add shipping class” button.